netease-im/camellia/docs/redis-proxy/supported_commands.md

 ```

 * Partially Supported 3
-  only support while have singleton-upstream(no custom sharding) (redis-standalone or redis-sentinel)
+  only support while have singleton-read-upstream(no custom sharding) (redis-standalone or redis-sentinel)
 ```
 ##DataBase
 KEYS,RANDOMKEY,